 The management has the opportunity to invest part or all of their variable remuneration in shares of Geberit AG through the management share purchase plan (MSPP).
 They may define a fixed number of shares to purchase, or a certain amount or a percentage of their variable remuneration to be invested in shares.
-In order to encourage management to participate in the programme, a free option is provided for each share purchased through the programme.
-These options are subject to a vesting period of four years: a quarter of the options can be exercised one year after the grant, a further quarter two years after the grant, and the remaining quarter four years after the grant.
+In order to encourage management to participate in the programme, 1.5 free options are provided for each share purchased through the programme.
+These options are subject to a vesting period of three years.

 In connection with an additional option plan (MSOP), the members of the Group Executive Board and managing directors are entitled to additional options.
-The options are subject to a vesting period of five years: a third of the options can be exercised three years after the grant, a further third four years after the grant and a further third five years after the grant.
+The options are subject to a vesting period of three years.

 The exercise price of the options corresponds to the fair market value of the Geberit shares at the time of granting.
-The options have a term of seven years (MSPP) or ten years (MSOP) respectively after which they expire.
+The options have a term of nine years (MSPP & MSOP).
 They can be exercised between the vesting date and the maturity date.
 The vesting of share options is subject to the achievement of a performance criterion - the average Return on Invested Capital (ROIC) - over the respective vesting period.